hideya/langchain-google-genai-ex/README.md

 This solution is built on extensive research of LangChain.js's internal architecture:

-> **🔍 Deep Technical Analysis**: Our approach is proven through comprehensive analysis of LangChain's tool conversion pipeline, ecosystem compatibility challenges, and architectural trade-offs.
+> **Deep Technical Analysis**: Our approach is proven through comprehensive analysis of LangChain's tool conversion pipeline, ecosystem compatibility challenges, and architectural trade-offs.
 See the technical documents linked above for the complete research foundation.

 ## API Reference